GoogleCloudPlatform/buildpacks/README.md

   * Specifies the command which is run when the container is executed; equivalent to [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) in a Dockerfile.
   * **Example** `gunicorn -p :8080 main:app` for Python. `java -jar target/myjar.jar` for Java.
 * `FUNCTION_TARGET`
-  * For use with source code built around the [Google Cloud Function Framework](https://cloud.google.com/functions/docs/functions-framework).
-Specifies the path to the function to be built.
+  * For use with source code built around the [Google Cloud Functions Framework](https://cloud.google.com/functions/docs/functions-framework).
+Specifies the name of the function to be invoked.
-  *   **Example** `./my-function.js`
+  *   **Example** `myFunction` will cause the Functions Framework to invoke the function of the same name.
 * `GOOGLE_RUNTIME`
   * If specified, forces the runtime to opt-in.
 If the runtime buildpack appears in multiple groups, the first group will be chosen, consistent with the buildpack specification. *(only works with buildpacks which install language runtimes)*.
   * **Example** `nodejs` will cause the nodejs/runtime buildpack to opt-in.